top of page

 Why Small Businesses Need HR Now

 Think HR is only for companies with 50+ employees?
 Think again.
 The reality is, many labor laws apply the moment you hire your very first employee.
-That means even the smallest teams are at risk without proper HR practices.
+This means even the smallest teams are at risk without proper HR practices.

 • One bad hire without proper screening can lead to theft, harassment claims, or turnover costs you didn’t budget for.